Bram-R/PERSUADE/README.md

 6)	Examine extrapolation

 How to use PERSUADE
-1)  Make sure the the files "PERSUADE input.R", "PERSUADE function.R" and "PERSUADE output.Rmd" are saved in the R working directory
+1)  Make sure the the files "PERSUADE input.R", "PERSUADE function.R", "PERSUADE figures.R" and "PERSUADE output.Rmd" are saved in the R working directory
 2)  Open "PERSUADE input.R"
 3)  Specify the input data and change the outcome/ project name using the "name" parameter
 4)  Adjust TRUE/ FALSE in the PERSUADE function "f_PERSUADE(...)" if necessary